tuist/arctic-workshop/README.md

 ```

 Now, when running `tuist generate App`, `tuist` will automatically pull the binaries!
 And the same goes for selective test results.

+> [!TIP]
+> You can use `tuist cache --print-hashes` to see the hashes of the targets that will be cached.
+These hashes are also available in the Tuist dashboard.

 ## 13. Previews